AnnieCannons/crud-codealong/readme.md

 ### Learning Objectives

 - Students should get exposure to `fs` methods,  such as `readFile`and `writeFile`.
+- Students should get exposure to JSON parsing and stringifying.
 - Students should achieve a basic understanding of CRUD operations

 ### Introduction